Terpsihoransk/MappersForGrpcAndTime/README.md

 # MappersForGrpcAndTime

-mappers for Timestamp and Time
+Example of working with two time formats - Timestamp for gRPC and Time for SQL